Affordable Alternatives to Security

 License Plate Recognition (LPR)

 Dedicated high-tech cameras utilize license plate recognition technology to capture and keep a record of any vehicle entering and your premises during the day or night.
 This is an excellent method for adding another layer of security to apartment blocks, commercial or retail property.
+In contrast, most Houston security guards wouldn’t be able to read and record a license plate number as a car drives by, especially at night.

 Biometric two-factor authentication systems scan fingerprints or use facial-recognition software to grant entry.
 They offer the safest and most sophisticated form of authorized access control.
-The aforementioned types of access control still require a person to have an object, which could get into the wrong hands, whereas biometric devices provide access based on who a person truly is.
+The aforementioned types of entrance control still require a person to have an object, which could get into the wrong hands, whereas biometric devices provide access based on who a person truly is.

 These entry control alternatives are advantages for several reasons.
 First and foremost, your trusted personnel can revoke permissions without any physical altercation.
 Second, you can program doors to shut after business hours, increasing security efficiency.
 And, they provide faster emergency responses because access points can quickly be locked to keep people safely in or outside.